-As of August 20, 2015, John V. Winfield is the beneficial owner of 49,400 shares of the common stock of Portsmouth's parent corporation, Santa Fe.
-The InterGroup Corporation is the beneficial owner of 1,009,277 shares of common stock of Santa Fe.
-Pursuant to a Voting Trust Agreement dated June 30, 1998, InterGroup also has the power to vote the 49,400 shares of common stock owned by Mr. Winfield giving it a total of 1,058,677 voting shares, which represents approximately 85.3% of the voting power of Santa Fe.
+(3) Pursuant to a Voting Trust Agreement dated June 30, 1998, InterGroup has the power to vote the 49,400 shares of Common Stock owned by Mr. Winfield.
 As President, Chairman of the Board and a 62.9% beneficial shareholder of InterGroup, Mr. Winfield has voting and dispositive power over the shares owned of record and beneficially by InterGroup.
-No other director or executive officer of Portsmouth has a beneficial interest in Santa Fe's shares.